Power corrupts, and it seems like it corrupts the meek and good-natured quicker than everyone, given half a chance.

 Usually, after such a humbling and humiliating breakdown and the resulting reality check, the tyrant will be utterly appalled by and ashamed of their own conduct ("I don't know what came over me!" being a frequent lament), but will soon be forgiven by all and will return to their usual good-natured selves, if a little bit humbler and wiser.
 If the promotion wasn't temporary, they may even voluntarily relinquish it, having decided that they were becoming someone they didn't like.

 Often found in the Work Com.
 With Great Power Comes Great Insanity and A God Am I are this to the extreme.
 See Drunk on the Dark Side for the superpower equivalent.
 When it occurs due to elevated expectations and wedding-related stress, see Bridezilla.
-Compare Acquired Situational Narcissism, New Ability Addiction and Screw the Rules, I Have Money!.
+Compare Acquired Situational Narcissism, New Ability Addiction, Ambition Is Evil, Screw the Rules, I Have Money!
 See Screw the Rules, I Make Them! for when someone tries to justify their actions even when their position does not give them authority to do so.
+Contrast with With Great Power Comes Great Responsibility, where a person strives to handle their newfound power with responsibility instead of getting intoxicated with it.

 - In the last episodes of Mobile Fighter G Gundam, Magnificent and Manipulative Bastard Urube Ishikawa embodies this trope.